Battle of Spotsylvania Court House: May 12: The Bloody Angle

 Ambrose Burnside was also part of the grand assault, advancing against the eastern leg of the Mule Shoe before dawn.
 The attack by his division under Brig.
 Gen. Robert B. Potter against the sector just below Steuart's Brigade materially aided Hancock's breakthrough.
 The North Carolina brigade of Brig.
 Gen. James H. Lane fought back, reinforced by a Georgia brigade under Brig.
 Gen. Edward L. Thomas and the North Carolina brigade of Brig.
 Gen. Alfred M. Scales.
 The two sides became stalemated.
 At 2 p.m., Grant and Lee coincidentally ordered simultaneous attacks.
 Grant considered this sector to be lightly defended and hoped for a new breakthrough while Lee wanted to take out an artillery position that the IX Corps was using to harass his line.
 The advance by Union Brig.
 Gen. Orlando B. Willcox's division against a minor salient in the line was stopped as Lane's brigade moved forward and hit them in the flank.

-Throughout the afternoon, Confederate engineers scrambled to create a new defensive line 500 yards further south at the base of the Mule Shoe, while fighting at the Bloody Angle continued day and night with neither side achieving an advantage, until around 12:00 AM on May 13, the fighting finally stopped.
-At 4 A.M., the exhausted Confederate infantrymen were notified that the new line was ready and they withdrew from the original earthworks unit by unit.
+Throughout the afternoon, Confederate engineers scrambled to create a new defensive line 500 yards further south at the base of the Mule Shoe, while fighting at the Bloody Angle continued day and night with neither side achieving an advantage, until around 12:00 a.m. on May 13, the fighting finally stopped.
+At 4 a.m., the exhausted Confederate infantrymen were notified that the new line was ready and they withdrew from the original earthworks unit by unit.

 The combat they had endured for almost 24 hours was characterized by an intensity of firepower never previously seen in Civil War battles, as the entire landscape was flattened, all the foliage destroyed.
-An example of this can be found in the Smithsonian Museum of American History: a 22-inch stump of an oak tree at the Bloody Angle that was completely severed by rifle fire.
+An example of this can be found in the Smithsonian Museum of American History: a 22-inch stump of an oak tree at the Bloody Angle that was completely severed by rifle fire, believed to have been caused by fire from the 24th Michigan Infantry Regiment and the 6th Wisconsin Infantry Regiment of the Union Iron Brigade.
 There was a frenzy to the carnage on both sides.
 Fighting back and forth over the same corpse-strewn trenches for hours on end, using single shot muskets, the contending troops were periodically reduced to hand-to-hand combat reminiscent of battles fought during ancient times.
 Bodies piled up four and five high, and soldiers were forced to pause from time to time and throw corpses over the parapet since they formed an obstacle in the way of the fighting.
 Dead and wounded men were shot so many times that many of them simply fell apart into unrecognizable heaps of flesh.